I’m Just A Soul Whose Intentions Are Good

 Me: I do believe in ghosts but I regularly question that belief.
 Haunted Enfield contains a number of testimonies from people who have either seen a ghost or experienced the paranormal in some other way.
 Most of these people are down-to-earth and not prone to flights of fancy and yet critics would dismiss their experiences out of hand.
 Having seen a ghost myself, I cannot do that.
 Ghosts are currently not scientifically plausible and that does trouble me.
 However it has recently been suggested that scientific proof of the existence of ghosts may one day be provided by studies into quantum physics and I believe that will happen, although not necessarily in my lifetime.
 Electricity was once considered to be a supernatural phenomenon and as much as we think we may now know today, we still don’t know everything.

-READ: Charnock Hall, Most Haunted REVIEW
+READ: The Clock House, Most Haunted REVIEW

 I was quite pleased with these replies and was therefore dismayed that the reporter had chosen to use only the following two lines: